Skip to main content

 gitjj

-git rebase --onto new-base old-base branchjj rebase -d new-base
+git rebase --onto new-base old-base branchjj rebase -d @-

 Abandoning Commits